Danny Coughlan

-Danny Coughlan is a British singer and guitarist from Bristol.
-He performs under the name "Crybaby".
+Danny Coughlan (11 March 1970 – 26 January 2026) was an English singer and guitarist from London, later based in Bristol.

+He performed under the name "Crybaby".
 In an article in Vice magazine, Tom Watson, then deputy leader of the Labour Party, has described him as a "master songwriter".

-His debut Crybaby album, Crybaby, was released by Helium Records on 9 April 2012 to rave reviews.
+His debut Crybaby album, Crybaby, was released by Helium Records on 9 April 2012.
 It was produced by Chris Hughes.
 The track "When the Lights Go Out" was on the soundtrack Colossal which was released in 2017.

 A collaborative project between singer-songwriter Tracyanne Campbell (Camera Obscura) and Danny was released by Merge Records in May 2018 with the title Tracyanne & Danny.
 The album was co-produced by Edwyn Collins along with engineer and multi-instrumentalist Sean Read (Dexys Midnight Runners).